timo-cmd/Lavendel/README.md

 # Lavendel
-A lightweight > 100kb binary clock✨Built with electron.js
+A lightweight, cute and colorful  binary clock✨Built with electron.js